dev-javascript/react-dyn-tabs/README.md

 ## Styling

 react-dyn-tabs does not include any style loading by default.
 Default stylesheets and themes are provided and can be included in your application if desired.

 ```js
 import 'react-dyn-tabs/style/react-dyn-tabs.css';
 import 'react-dyn-tabs/themes/default.css';
 ```

+## Caveats

+Some actions like open, select, close and refresh cause re-rendering, and using them immediately after calling useDynTabs hook will create an infinite loop and other bugs that most likely you don't want to cause. you should use them inside event listeners or subscriptions.

 ## Test